PiBrewing/craftbeerpi4-documentation/master/development/plugin_development.md

 - The first parameter in this function will define the parameter name `"scd30_interval"`.
 - The second parameter will define the intiial value
 - The third parameter will define the type of the parameter (They are like the [plugin property types](#examples-for-property-types))
+- The next parameter specifies the explanation for this parameter that is shown on the settings page.
+- In case of `ConfigType.SELECT` you will also specify the options as another parameter.

 ```
 ...
     async def scd30_interval(self):